 Fee payment must accompany the online application.

 - Apply for Housing

-If your institution has a process for emailing electronic transcripts (such as services available through eSCRIP-SAFE, Parchment, or National Student Clearinghouse), the registrar’s office may submit it/them to email@example.com.
+If your transcripts are from an institution in the U.S. or Canada, official transcripts must be submitted electronically if the institution has a process for emailing electronic transcripts (such as services available through eSCRIP-SAFE, Parchment, or National Student Clearinghouse).
+The registrar’s office may submit the transcripts to email@example.com.

 Activate your University ID (UNI) and Email (LionMail) Account

 Your UNI is created three to five business days after we receive your tuition deposit.
 To activate your UNI, click the “Activate Your UNI or LionMail Account” option on the Manage My UNI page.
 If you are unable to look up your UNI using the available search tool and more than five business days have passed, please contact firstname.lastname@example.org.

 New York State Law requires that all students document their immunity to measles, mumps, and rubella.
 To do so, you must submit the Columbia University Measles, Mumps, and Rubella form to the Columbia Health Immunization Compliance Office and confirm your Meningococcal Meningitis decision online.

 All SPS students are expected to complete online pre-orientation requirements through Canvas, our premiere learning management system.
 Canvas modules include: Academic Integrity, Campus Policies and Procedures, Haven - Sexual Assault Prevention Training, University Welcome, Career Competencies, International Student Services, Office of Student Life, Student Success Tips, University Health Services, Public Safety, Equal Opportunity and Affirmative Action, and Gender Based Misconduct.
 Failure to complete the designated required sections will result in a registration hold on your student account which will prevent you from registering for classes.
 New students will receive an email with details on how to access and complete the tutorials.

 Register for and Take Part in New Student Orientation